-- Graded assignments are listed on the course calendar.
+- Graded assignments are listed on the course calendar/plan.
 These assignments must be completed and submitted by the deadline for that assignment to receive full credit for the work.
-Any work that is not received by the deadline will be considered missing and assigned a zero. - Late work submitted after the deadline will be accepted, however, late work can be graded with an assessed penalty.

-- Under extreme circumstances, teachers may grant due date extensions on assignments.
+Any work that is not received by the deadline will be considered missing and assigned a zero. - Late work submitted after the due date will be accepted, however, late work may be graded with an assessed penalty. - Under extreme circumstances, teachers may grant due date extensions on assignments.
 Families should never assume that they will automatically grant these requests.
-Due date extensions must be requested before the due date of the assignment during the school week. - In case of computer- or internet-issues, students are required to contact their classroom teachers immediately to communicate the issue, so please have a hardcopy of all teachers' names and phone numbers.
+Due date extensions must be requested before the due date of the assignment during the school week. - Course content and/or assignments may be locked at the mid-point of any grading period. - In case of computer or internet issues, students are required to contact their classroom teachers immediately to communicate the issue, so please have a hardcopy of all teachers' names and phone numbers.
 These can all be found in the Course Content under Course Materials: Teacher Contact Information.